-Note: The school principal certificate program, special reading certificate, and gifted certificate are for Missouri certification only.
+Note: The School Leader (K-12) Certification program, special reading certificate, and gifted certificate are for Missouri certification only.
 In order to add on one of these certificates, the student must already hold a Missouri teaching certificate.
 Out-of-state students who wish to obtain a Missouri teaching certificate based off of their state's teaching certificate must apply through the Non-Missouri Graduate Application process.
 (Educator Certification [DESE] will evaluate transcripts based on current Missouri requirements and does not guarantee immediate issuance of a Missouri certificate.
 There is a DESE fee for this application.)